 |Educated Adult (High School)||15,000|

-*As mentioned above the actual Shakespeare's vocabulary could contain over 65,000 words.
+*As mentioned above the actual Shakespeare's vocabulary could have contained over 65,000 words.

 Take the test and find out your vocabulary size.
 Do a contest with your friend!